vinaya » pli-tv-pvr » Parivāra

 Paññattavaggo niṭṭhito tatiyo.

-The third dub-chapter on laying down is finished.
+The third subchapter on laying down is finished.

 4. Apaññattepaññattavagga

-4. The sub-chapter on what is laid down when there is no existing rule
+4. The subchapter on “laid down a rule when there was no existing rule”

 …pe…